 The soup will be “thicker” because of the sweet potato and it adds a nice flavor as well.
 An uncle in Italy once told my father that a the sign of a good minestrone is it’s thickness.
 If the wooden spoon can “stand” up in the pot, you’ve got a good soup!

-After simmering on low, add in your chopped parsley/garlic mixture and stir.
-I let it simmer a bit longer and taste to see if more salt is needed.
-Unlike my father, I am not a chef and don’t like to over salt up front (cause you can’t take it out!).
-So as this slowly cooks over the course of an hour + I taste, add salt as needed, stir, and repeat until all the flavors have come together well.
+After simmering on low, add in your chopped parsley/garlic/salt mixture and stir.
+I let it low-boil a bit longer and taste to see if more salt is needed.
+Unlike my father, I am not a chef and don’t like to over-salt up front (cause you can’t take it out!)
+So as this slowly cooks I taste, add salt as needed, stir, and let it continue to cook.

 I make this soup in as big a pot as I can because I rely on it for leftovers and for freezing for future meals.
 My best tip for you here would be to cook once, and plan to feed yourself 3x!
 If you are going through the effort to chop all of this food, you might as well make enough to feed you and your family for longer than one meal.